andela-technology/qualified-docs/content/reference/languages/kotlin.md

 ## Environment

-Qualified supports Kotlin versions 1.3, 1.5 and 1.9.
+Qualified supports Kotlin versions 1.9, 1.5 and 1.3.

+Kotlin versions older than 1.9 are [deprecated](/creating-content/challenges/upgrading-language-versions/#deprecation-process).
+Use Kotlin 1.9.

 ## Timeout